Milos Beaches are by far some of the best beaches in Greece!

 Click Here to search availability and rates.

 You must then arrive one hour before the ferry departure time and present the e-ticket to the staff at the Sea Jets or Aegean Speed Lines office at the Pireaus Port in Athens.

-There are a number of places to organize a scooter, quad bike and car rental in Milos which can all be found within walking distance as soon as you step off the ferry in the main harborside town of Adamantas.
+There are a number of places to organize a scooter, quad bike, and car rental in Milos which can all be found within walking distance as soon as you step off the ferry in the main harborside town of Adamantas.

 Scooter rental Milos:

 From €25 per day, Nicki Motors offers scooter rentals and ATV rentals, but not car rentals.
 Click Here to check availability and prices.

 Car rental Milos:

 If you would prefer to rent a car in Milos, it’s best to book online in advance to secure a set of wheels for when you arrive.

-Note: An international driver’s license is mandatory for renting scooters and cars on Milos island, so make sure to have this ready to present along with your passport or ID.
+Note: An international driver’s license is mandatory for renting scooters and cars on Milos Island, so make sure to have this ready to present along with your passport or ID.

-15 BEST MILOS BEACHES
+15 BEST BEACHES IN MILOS GREECE

 Sarakiniko Beach is one of the most Instagrammed beaches in Greece!
 Its chalky white, moon-like surface is one of the many features of Sarakiniko Beach Milos that makes this unique location so popular!

-Sarakiniko is a unique beach with white volcanic cliffs, featuring a chalky surface of what you could imagine finding on the moon.
+Sarakiniko is a unique Milos beach with white volcanic cliffs, featuring a chalky surface of what you could imagine finding on the moon.

 The color of the water at Sarakiniko is a wonderful shade of blue and the perfect spot for a relaxing swim.

 If you visit Sarakiniko Beach early in the morning for sunrise, especially during the peak summer season, you’ll most likely have the entire beach to yourself.

-An old tanker ship that crashed into the rocks during a storm in 2003 and has since become a popular tourist attraction.
+An old tanker ship that crashed into the rocks during a storm in 2003 has since become a popular tourist attraction.

-Last but not least, be sure to check out the old mining tunnels that are dug into the sides of the valley leading down to Sarakiniko beach.
+Last but not least, be sure to check out the old mining tunnels that are dug into the sides of the valley leading down to Sarakiniko Beach.

 Full Blog Post: Sarakiniko Beach

 PAPAFRAGAS BEACH & CAVES

 An idyllic, rectangular-shaped cove surrounded by tall cliffs and natural caves makes Papafragas a very unique location and unlike any other beach that I’ve ever seen!

 Depending on the weather in Milos at the time, Papafragas Beach can either be a dream location looking exactly like it does on the postcards or it can be gloomy and not as inviting as you thought it might be.